Main fundraiser photo

 Every $3 gets a book onto a library shelf.

-My name is Lulu Tian, and I am a documentary filmmaker working with MIT D-Lab to document projects in Uganda's Rhino and Imvepi Refugee settlements.
-While in the settlements, I heard a clear need for books from community members and formed a team with Otim (in Rhino, staff of YSAT Uganda) and Peter (in Imvepi, leader of HoRiSS) who both had dreams of starting libraries.
-There is just one public library between the two settlements, and it is not accessible to many.
+My name is Lulu Tian, and I am a documentary filmmaker who started Creative Learning Haven with Otim Francis (in Rhino, staff of YSAT Uganda), and Peter Hardrock (in Imvepi, leader of HoRiSS).
+I met Otim and Peter through working with MIT D-Lab to document projects in Uganda's Rhino and Imvepi Refugee settlements.
+While in the settlements, I heard a clear need for books from community members and formed a team with Otim and Peter who both had dreams of starting libraries.
+Before Creative Learning Haven, there was just one public library between the two settlements (over 200,000 people).

-Now, we are proud to say that thanks to the book donations we've collected in America and partnerships with organizations in Uganda, our Creative Learning Haven project will start 2 community libraries in January 2025 -- 1 in Imvepi, 1 in Rhino.
+Now, we are proud to say that thanks to book donations we've collected in America, this GoFundMe campaign, and partnerships with organizations in Uganda, our Creative Learning Haven project is off to strong start!
+We are housed in two secure and well-maintained buildings, 1 managed by YSAT, 1 by Hope Foundation and UNHCR.

 100% of your donation will go to our library project: